dotnet/runtime/src/mono/wasm/memory-snapshot.md

     - after applying environment variables and other runtime options.
     - before any worker threads initialization
     - before any JavaScript interop initialization
-    - before any Managed code initialization
+    - before any Managed code executes
     - therefore we do not expect to store any application state in the snapshot.

 ### How to opt out